cadjai/mirror-openshift-container-platform-operators/README.md

 ```bash
  ansible-playbook --ask-vault-pass -vvv push-content-using-oc-mirror.yml
 ```
 The outcome of the above playbook is the push of the additonal images from the bundle tar archive to the specified registry and repository and the creation of ImageContentSourcePolicy and mapping.txt file .
-Those manifests can be committed and  ready to be used to deploy the operators to the appropriate clusters.
+Those manifests can be committed and are ready to be used to deploy the operators to the appropriate clusters.

 ##### Mirror helm charts